moorepants/learn-multibody-dynamics/visualization.rst

    TQs = []

    for xi in xs:
-      qi = xi[:3]
-      TAi, TBi, TQi = eval_transform(qi, p_vals)
+      TAi, TBi, TQi = eval_transform(xi[:3], p_vals)
       TAs.append(TAi.squeeze().tolist())
       TBs.append(TBi.squeeze().tolist())
       TQs.append(TQi.squeeze().tolist())

-Here are the first three numerical transformation matrices to see what we have
+Here are the first two numerical transformation matrices to see what we have
 created:

 .. jupyter-execute::

-   TAs[:3]
+   TAs[:2]

 Geometry and Mesh Definitions
 =============================

-Create two cylinders for rods :math:`A` and :math:`B` and a sphere for particle :math:`Q`.
+Create two cylinders for rods :math:`A` and :math:`B` and a sphere for particle :math:`Q`:

 .. jupyter-execute::

-   rod_diameter = p_vals[3]/20
+   rod_radius = p_vals[3]/20  # l/20
+   sphere_radius = p_vals[3]/16  # l/16

    geom_A = p3js.CylinderGeometry(
-       radiusTop=rod_diameter,
-       radiusBottom=rod_diameter,
+       radiusTop=rod_radius,
+       radiusBottom=rod_radius,
        height=p_vals[3],  # l
    )

    geom_B = p3js.CylinderGeometry(
-       radiusTop=rod_diameter,
-       radiusBottom=rod_diameter,
+       radiusTop=rod_radius,
+       radiusBottom=rod_radius,
        height=p_vals[3],  # l
    )

-   geom_Q = p3js.SphereGeometry(radius=p_vals[3]/16)
+   geom_Q = p3js.SphereGeometry(radius=sphere_radius)

-Now create meshes for each object and add a material of a different color for each mesh.
+Now create meshes for each body and add a material of a different color for each mesh.
 Each mesh will need a unique name so that we can associate the animation information with the correct object.
-After the create of the mesh set ``matrixAutoUpdate`` to false so that we can manually specify the transformation matrix during the animation, add a local coordinate set of axes to each mesh, and set the transformation matrix to the initial configuration.
+After the creation of the mesh set :external:py:attr:`~py3js.Mesh.matrixAutoUpdate` to false so that we can manually specify the transformation matrix during the animation.
+Lastly, add local coordinate axes to each mesh and set the transformation matrix to the initial configuration.

 .. jupyter-execute::